 The increase in heroin abuse throughout the country did not just develop out of thin air.
 Between the 1990’s and the early 2010’s, prescription painkillers like Vicodin and Percocet were being prescribed at incredibly high rates due to pharmaceutical companies stating they these medications would not cause habit-forming behavior.
 Sadly, this information was wrong, causing millions of people to become addicted to prescription painkillers that were either prescribed to them or obtained through dealers.
 Today, more prescription painkiller users than ever before are turning to the abuse of heroin, at is produces the same desired effects that prescription painkillers do but at a much cheaper price.

 Those who are addicted to heroin or who are abusing it often experience sudden changes in behaviors, appear disoriented or go between being hyper-alert to nodding off within a short period of time.
 Heroin users are, just like users of other substances, more likely to display actions including stealing money, being deceitful and dishonest, hiding their heroin use from others, experiencing trouble at work or school, and seeing an increased family conflict.
 As an individual continues to abuse heroin, he or she is at risk for overdosing, which can be deadly.
-For these reasons, it is crucial to seek professional help like the kind offered at a heroin addiction rehab center in Athens Tennessee
+For these reasons, it is crucial to seek professional help like the kind offered at our heroin rehab in Athens, TN.

 Someone who is addicted to heroin is likely someone that requires some level of treatment in order to stop the use for good.
 Unfortunately, ending heroin abuse is not as easy as just no longer consuming this drug.
 Instead, it takes a great deal of physical, emotional, mental, and spiritual work on behalf of the user and his or her support system.

 Different Types of Heroin Treatment